 Resident Evil Village (RE8) release date

-There’s no official release date apart from sometime in 2021, but if history is any indication, Resident Evil Village might launch as early as January.
-And since Resident Evil 7 launched January 24, 2017, it kind of adds up.
+Before, there was no official release date apart from sometime in 2021, but we suspected that Resident Evil Village might launch as early as January, since Resident Evil 7 launched January 24, 2017, but we were only a few months off.

-However, keep in mind that Resident Evil Village is not coming to current-gen consoles.
-Dusk Golem, a notorious insider that correctly revealed Resident Evil Village details before the announcement even happened, recently Tweeted why the next Resident Evil game isn’t coming to current-gen:
+The big surprise is that Resident Evil Village is coming to current-gen consoles, despite previous reports.
+Dusk Golem, a notorious insider that correctly revealed Resident Evil Village details before the announcement even happened, recently Tweeted why the next Resident Evil game wasn't coming to current-gen:

 “Okay, I got some clarification on why they made RE8 next-gen only, when it was cross-gen previously.
 With the updated graphic fidelity overhaul they're doing (still in progress), the way RE8 was designed lead to past-gen consoles having a lot of pop-in/long texture loads/load times because the game has you travelling through most of the Village and had a lot of load zones."